Olexyy/restful_ws/README.md

 ### Tips:
  - Uses composer autoloader and some Symfony dependencies so `composer install` should be run in `web_service` scope.
  - Uses `docker-compose` so `docker` and `docker-compose` should be installed.
- - Ports are `8000` for Apache and `3306` Mysql.
+ - Ports are `8000` for Apache and `3307` Mysql.
  - To run project in container run `docker-compose up` in root scope.
  - Default health check endpoint is `http://localhost:8000`.
  - Run tests: `docker-compose exec php php ./vendor/bin/phpunit` from root scope.
- - Seed database and ensure tables:
+ - Seed database to ensure tables and fill up content:
    `docker-compose exec php php seed.php 5 30`
    First param is used for `categories` count.
 Second is for `books` count.
    Params are not required.